Gainesville in Prince William County, Virginia — The American South (Mid-Atlantic)

 Erected 2002 by Prince William County Historical Commission.

+Location.
 38° 47.575′ N, 77° 37.143′ W. Marker is in Gainesville, Virginia, in Prince William County.
-Marker is on Virginia Oaks Drive just south of Lee Highway (U.S. 29), on the right when traveling south.
+It is on Virginia Oaks Drive just south of Lee Highway (U.S. 29), on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Gainesville VA 20155, United States of America.
 Touch for directions.